 The platforms can accommodate wheelchairs that are within the dimensions 700mm wide by 1200mm long.
 If your wheelchair or scooter is larger than these dimensions please highlight this at the time of booking.
 Failure to inform us of this may result in us not being able to accommodate your request on the day.

-To avoid disappointment please register at the time of booking your tickets as we cannot guarantee availability on the night.
+To avoid disappointment please register in advance as we cannot guarantee availability on the day.
 If you have already made your ticket booking please contact the number below to check for availability.
 Access to the platforms will be by wristbands only.
-The pre-booked wristbands will be issued from our Free Pass Office on the day of the event you are attending.
+The pre-booked wristbands will be issued from the Free Pass Office on the day of the event you are attending.

-Disabled customers with non-mobility issues can view the stage in a reserved area within the stand.
+Customers with non-mobility disabilities can view the stage in a reserved area within the stand.
 Spaces within these areas must be arranged in advance.
-Area D is accessible via a lift, area E is only accessible via some steps.
+Area D is accessible via a lift, Area E is only accessible via steps.

 D (stage right within Stand 2)

 E (stage right at the top of Stand 2)

-Spaces on the platforms and within the reserved areas include one disabled visitor with one only accompanying guest or Personal Assistant.
-No other visitors can be accommodated on the platform/in the areas, as priority must be given to our disabled customers; which I’m sure you will appreciate.
+Spaces on the platforms and within the reserved areas include one disabled visitor with one accompanying guest or Personal Assistant.
+No other visitors can be accommodated on the platform/in the areas, as priority must be given to our disabled customers.

-If the area you wish to book is already at capacity and there are no other options that you wish to take up, a refund on your ticket can be arranged prior to the race meeting.
+If the area you wish to book is already at capacity and there are no other preferred options, a refund on your ticket can be arranged prior to the event.

 The Adnams July Course has disabled toilets in all areas, except within Stand 4.
 Access to all disabled toilet facilities is via a RADAR key.
-Radar keys are available from our Course Office (a deposit is required).
+Radar keys are available for purchase the Course Office.

 Would you like to find out more about accessibility?